 - communication between objects.

-Pre-requisites: the course will have a mixture of taught and practical work.
+This course will have a mixture of taught and practical work.

 Staff with no prior programming skills should attend either the one day course on ‘C Programming – An Introduction’ or, if they have a working knowledge of UNIX/LINUX, the one day course on ‘UNIX/LINUX: Processing data using AWK and Perl scripts’ prior to this workshop.